Springfield, Ohio: Industrial development

 That same year, A.B.
 Graham, then the superintendent of schools for Springfield Township in Clark County, established a "Boys' and Girls' Agricultural Club".
 About 85 children, 10 to 15 years of age, attended the first meeting on January 15, 1902, in Springfield, in the basement of the Clark County Courthouse.
 This was the start of what would soon be called the "4-H Club"; it expanded to become a nationwide organization at a time when agriculture was a mainstay of the economy in many regions.
 The first projects included food preservation, gardening, and elementary agriculture.
 Today, a historical marker exists at the Clark County courthouse, and the Library of Congress officially recognized the birthplace in 2023.

 On March 7, 1904, over a thousand white residents formed a lynch mob, stormed the jail, and removed prisoner Richard Dixon, a black man accused of killing police officer Charles B. Collis.
 Dixon was shot to death and then hanged from a pole on the corner of Fountain and Main Street, where the mob shot his body numerous times.
 From there, the mob rioted through the town, destroying and burning much of the black area.
+The Ohio National Guard was called out to quell the riot, but none of the rioters were ever charged.
 The events were covered by national newspapers and provoked outrage.
-On February 26, 1906, an altercation between a white man and a black man resulted in another riot.
+On February 26, 1906, an altercation between a white man and a black man resulted in another riot that had to be put down by the Ohio National Guard.
 The rioters burned down much of the Levee, a predominantly black neighborhood located in a flood-prone area near the river.
 Nearly 100 people were left homeless.
 The final riot took place in 1921.
 The New York Times reported that 14 people were killed during the unrest.

 From 1916 to 1926, 10 automobile companies operated in Springfield.
 Among them were the Bramwell, Brenning, Foos, Frayer-Miller, Kelly Steam, Russell-Springfield, and Westcott.
 The Westcott, known as "the car built to last", was a six-cylinder four-door sedan manufactured by Burton J. Westcott of the Westcott Motor Car Company.